-Contributions by the following two groups of people, who provided information on the Swamp and suggestions regarding its future management, are gratefully acknowledged.
+Contributions by the following three groups of people, who provided information on the Swamp and suggestions regarding its future management, are gratefully acknowledged.
 First, members of the local community - Brian Briney, Neil Campbell, Nat Debiase, Tony Frisina, Barry Fry, Bill Fry, Gess Italiano, Joe Italiano, the late Roy Pinner, Les Robinson, Eric Sedgwick and Ian Offer.
 Second, officers from the Departments of Mines, Land Administration and Agriculture (Harvey and Perth Offices), the Water Authority of Western Australia, Bush Fires Board (Bunbury), Shire of Harvey and Harvey Agricultural School.
-The contributions by a number of officers from the Department of Conservation and Land Management are also gratefully acknowledged.
+Third, volunteer observers of the Royal Australasian Ornithologist's Union (RAOU) who collected waterbird data at the Swamp from 1981 to 1986.